Web Video: Yotobi

 - When describing Dragonball Evolution, the movie's atmosphere (a mixture of sci-fi elements, Teen Drama, and action) is immediately addressed by Yotobi's girlfriend with:

 - Trolling Creator: Averted.
-Sure, there's quite a few instances of "Take That, Audience!", but it's very tongue-in-cheek.
+Sure, there's quite a few instances of "Take That, Audience!", but it's very tongue-in-cheek."Thank you for suggesting me this movie.
+Should I ever meet you on any street, I'll personally slice you in half."

 - Understatement: The opening to his Big Rigs: Over the Road Racing review.